Stewart Leggett: Early years and personal life

 Stewart Leggett was born to Colin Stewart Leggett (a furniture salesman) and Lylia Mavis Carson in Bordertown, South Australia, on 18 December 1944.

 Leggett attended Bordertown High School, but missed a year of school following a car accident.
 He then left school early at the end of his year 10.
 He later moved to Adelaide and completed his year 11 and 12 at night school while working in a retail menswear store, after which he became a teacher.

 Leggett's first child, Sarah Porter, was born in the 1960s followed by the birth of his second child, Paul Leggett, on 22 January 1968.
 Both of his children went on to become accomplished classical musicians.
 Sarah Porter performs cello in the Geelong Symphony Orchestra and is a recorded cellist for the 1999 Sons of Korah album Light of Life.
-Career highlights for Paul Leggett include performing in the opening and closing ceremonies of the 2006 Commonwealth Games and playing in many Australian orchestras, including touring China with the Royal Melbourne Philharmonic and playing principal viola for the Melbourne Opera.
+Career highlights for Paul Leggett included performing in the opening and closing ceremonies of the 2006 Commonwealth Games and playing in many Australian orchestras, including touring China with the Royal Melbourne Philharmonic and playing principal viola for the Melbourne Opera.
 Paul later moved to Alice Springs to teach music to remote students.
-The passing of Paul Leggett at 48 years old on 13 December 2016 made national headlines after he drowned at a popular Alice Springs swimming hole while leading a local school excursion.
+Paul died in December 2016, drowning at a popular Alice Springs swimming hole while leading a local school excursion.

-Teaching career
+Career before politics

 Leggett worked as a master at Pulteney Grammar School and from 1973 until 1984 he was the Director of Drama at Pulteney Grammar.
 He then became a staff member at Temple Christian College soon after the school first opened in 1983.
 Leggett was the Deputy Headmaster of Temple Christian College from 1986 until 1993 and become the school's Acting Headmaster in 1992.